clemsos/writings/_quora/2018-08-22-What-are-the-biggest-challenges-WeChat-faces-as-it-expands-outside-of-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the biggest challenges WeChat faces as it expands outside of China? - Quora
+    What are the biggest challenges WeChat faces as it expands outside of China? - Quora
 ---